fsalom/python-kafka-sample/README.md

 docker-compose up -d
 ```

+## Choose consumer and producer

+This project contains 3 types of consumers and 2 types of producers

+### Consumers

+- simple consumer
+- simple subscriber
+- multiple consumers

+### Producers

+- simple producer
+- simple producer with threads

 ## Run consumer and producer

-To start consumer and producer, run the following command in the directory:
+To start consumer and a producer, run the following command in the directory:

 ```
 python3 consumers/simple_consumer.py
 ```

-and in a new terminal
+and in a new terminal:

 ```
 python3 producers/simple_producer.py
 ```
+---
 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.